 A single sample is hybridized against control DNA sample provided by ourselves.

-What Types of Abnormalities are Reported?
+What types of abnormalities are reported?

-Acquired CNVs and LOH present in at least ~15 – 20% of cells will be reported.
+Acquired copy number variations (CNVs) and loss of heterozygosity (LOH) present in at least ~15 – 20% of cells will be reported.

 Balanced rearrangements and low level (10 – 20%) of mosaicism will not be detected using either array CGH or AGH.
-In practice, this level of mosaicism is statistically similar to the level which can be detected by an analysis of 20 cells.
+In practice, this level of mosaicism is statistically similar to the level which can be detected by karyotype analysis of 20 cells.

-The array CGH / AGH services are only available for human samples.
-We will provide precise instructions on preparation of samples
+The aCGH and AGH services are only available for human samples.
+Requirements for the samples are as listed below: